 We were recently featured on KSL and in the Deseret News for our work with students at the Utah Schools for the Deaf and Blind.
 Music Therapy is so powerful in special education–here’s why.
 Click here for the Original Article in the Deseret News Click here for the KSL Story Photo credit to Ravell Call, Deseret News..

 One of the key elements of early intervention services is empowering parents with skills to help their child at home.
 Music should be one of those skills!
 One of the benefits of utilizing music therapy in early intervention is that the parents can gain practical ideas on how to use music in the home.
 Using music consistently and..

 Music therapy is a powerful way to help kids make significant progress in the early years.
 And getting started may be much easier than you think.
 If you are reading this you have most likely heard about the benefits of music therapy, and you are considering including it to further improve your early intervention program.
 If this..

 Children respond to music, plain and simple.
 What parents and providers may not know is that music therapy can play a significant role in early intervention to help a child reach his or her potential.
 Whether you have a child who is typically developing or has special needs, music plays a big role in development.
 Children respond to music naturally, without..

 In a recent survey of 25 businesses providing music therapy in Utah, 95% responded that their music therapy program increases patient and customer satisfaction.
 95%.
 That’s a pretty solid response for a survey of such a wide variety of providers.
 These survey respondents serve a wide variety of clients including those with brain injury, children with medical needs,..

-Special needs children make significant gains with music therapy.
+Children with special needs make significant gains with music therapy.
 Here are a few examples.
 In all honesty, “Music Therapy Success Stories” is a hard subject for a post–and not because the stories are hard to find.
 Quite the contrary, actually.
-There are thousands and thousands of touching stories of music therapy with special needs children that it’s..
+There are thousands and thousands of touching stories of music therapy with special needs children that..